lheer/arch_packages/README.md

-# arch_packages
+# Arch Linux Packages
-Collection of Arch Linux packages
+Collection of Arch Linux packages.

+Modified from official package repository or AUR or custom packages.

+List of included packages:
+- evince-light: Evince PDF viewer built with less depedencies and features